lecritch/ANOVA_seattle-chicago-dsc/README.md

 The total sum of squares can be broken down into the sum of squares between and the sum of squares within.
 - $SS_t =  SS_b+SS_w  $

-The sum of squares between accounts for variance in the dataset that comes from the difference between the mean of each sample, divided by the mean of means.
-That is, the sum of the difference between each group mean and the mean of means for each data point:
+The sum of squares between accounts for variance in the dataset that comes from the difference between the mean of each sample, without dividing through by the degrees of freedom.
+Or, in other words, the weighted deviation of each mean from the mean of means:
 - $SS_b$ = $\sum(n_i(\bar X - \bar X_i)^2) $

 The sum of squares within accounts for variance that comes from within each sample.
-That is, the sum of the variances of each group weighted by the group's degrees of freedom:
+That is, the sum of the variance of each group weighted by its degrees of freedom.
+This is really just the sum of the square of each data point's deviation from its sample mean:
 - $SS_w$ = $\sum (n_i - 1) s_i ^ 2$

 Degrees of Freedom for ANOVA: